justinjianto/DH110/README.md

 ## Design Statement

-What is the issue and Why do you think it is important to resolve that issue by your project?

 The main issues are that current music production apps are **nonintuitive, expensive,** and**, separate doing and learning**.
 Thus, this limits the application to people who already have extensive knowledge in the domain or have friends that can teach them, leaving people who want to learn from scratch frustrated.
-My product allows for a large general demographic to learn music production, share it with friends, for those who take it more casual or are just starting out, providing a frustration free solution.
+My product allows for a **large general demographic** to learn music production, **share it with friends**, for those who take it more casual or are just starting out, providing a frustration free solution.

 ## Competitor analysis